 What is the Toronto Internet Exchange (TorIX) ?

-182 members ("peers") and peak traffic rates of 170 Gbit/s, over 1 Tbps of provisioned peer ports, and is the largest IXP in Canada.
+186 members ("peers"), peak traffic rates of 170 Gbit/s, over 1 Tbps of provisioned peer ports, and is the largest IXP in Canada.
 According to Wikipedia's List of Internet Exchange Points by Size, TorIX is the 12th largest IXP in the world by numbers of peers, and if multi-city IXP's are eliminated, TorIX ranks 3rd in the world.
-The Exchange is organized and run by industry professionals in a voluntary capacity.
+The Exchange is organized and run by industry professionals in a (mostly) voluntary capacity.
 It is accessible directly in two separate locations within the building, at facilities operated by Equinix and Cologix, or via the building's meet-me-room.
 Leaf nodes available only to in-suite customers of Neutral Data Centres and Accelerated Connections.
 Expansion to Equinix's new TR2 facility located at 45 Parliament Street in Toronto is planned for Q3 2015.
 Other locations within the city is under analysis.